 The Barrawarn Program

-The initial aim of the program was to empower young Indigenous Australians through employment and educational opportunities and to tackle disadvantage through increased economic participation and development.
+The Barrawarn Program introduces a range of initiatives aiming to empower young Aboriginal and Torres Strait Islander people through employment and educational opportunities as well as tackle disadvantage through increased economic participation and development.

 The program is delivered in two streams – the Barrawarn Direct Employment Program and the Barrawarn Trainee Program.
 Each have operated with tremendous success over the past three years having secured 46 full-time work placements with a range of host employers along with 15 AFL Sportsready traineeships and four full-time traineeships with AFL Victoria.